Posts by Mark Graham

 The Impact of Connectivity in Africa: Grand Visions and the Mirage of Inclusive Digital Development

 My colleagues Nicolas Friederici, Sanna Ojanperä, and I have recently finished a paper in which we analyse ‘Grand Visions’ of how Internet connectivity affects development in Africa.
 In the paper, we contrast these visions with the actually available empirical evidence to support those claims.
-You will be able to read our full conclusions in the paper below: Friederici, N.… Read More »
+You will be able to read our full conclusions in the paper below: Friederici, N.… Read More: The Impact of Connectivity in Africa: Grand Visions and the… »

 Mapping Flickr